Graduate Student Academic Policies and Procedures

 Any student who is in good academic standing is eligible to take a leave of absence from the University for up to one calendar year.
 A leave of absence allows students to re-enter the University within one calendar year from the date on which the leave was approved without the need for completing a new application.

 The leave of absence also enables the student to retain degree requirements from the catalog under which they originally matriculated.
 Any student may, however, choose to re-enter under requirements in the current catalog.
 A student whose leave of absence extends beyond two full academic semesters must complete a new application to re-enter the University.
 Graduation requirements will be determined from the catalog in effect on the date of acceptance for re-entry by the Office of Admissions..

 Students who are not in good academic standing are permitted to apply for withdrawal, but not leave of absence.
-Under these circumstances, the Academic Standards sub-committee must approve any application for re-entry before a student registers for any additional courses at the University.
+Under these circumstances, the Student Experience sub-committee must approve any application for re-entry before a student registers for any additional courses at the University.
 (See “Withdrawal from University.”)

 For information about the financial aspects of the leave of absence policy, please refer to the “Refund Policy” included in the “Financial Information” section of the catalog.

 A Medical Leave of Absence is granted to students who cannot continue enrollment due to physical or mental health problems.
 A Medical leave remains in force for one calendar year.
 If the student does not return within that time frame, s/he must re-apply to the University.
 The procedure for acquiring a Medical Leave of Absence is as follows:

 - Complete the Medical Leave of Absence Form.
 (Students can obtain this form from the Registrar’s website: www.philau.edu/registrar.)

 - Make an appointment with the Dean of Students Office to discuss the circumstances and implications of the leave.
 This includes the impact of the leave on academic progress, student accounts, financial aid, tuition insurance claims and housing (if the student lives on campus).